cw-do/esac-v1/knowledge/module6.md

 If multiple temperatures are provided:
 - Perform all scattering measurements per temperature
 - Use delay(600) after each temperature change
-- Only perform transmission once unless explicitly required
+- Only perform transmission measurements at initial temperature

 ---